Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: System Overview

 \subsection{Problem Formulation}

-The goal of \framework{} is to enable data-free context-aware model customization for unseen contexts.
-The model is trained exclusively on data from source contexts and then deployed directly in target contexts where no data is available during training.
-Moreover, in many IoT sensing applications, collecting labeled data for every possible context is impractical, while basic context information (e.g., placement, room type, or device configuration) is often easy to log or infer from metadata and simple user input.
-Therefore, we aim to leverage abundant unlabeled data (sensor–context pairs) and a small amount of labeled data (sensor signals, context descriptions, and task labels) from source contexts to learn effective context representations and their impact on sensor data patterns.
+The goal of \framework{} is to enable data-free context-aware model customization for unseen deployment contexts.
+The model is trained solely on source-context data and deployed directly to unseen target contexts without any target-domain samples.
+During inference, it incorporates lightweight context information from the target environment, such as placement, room type, or device configuration, which can typically be logged automatically or provided through simple user input.
+Since collecting labeled data for every possible context is impractical in many IoT applications, \framework{} instead leverages abundant unlabeled sensor--context pairs and a small amount of labeled source data to learn effective context representations and their influence on sensor patterns.